Truss and Sunak: Solar panels, tax and other claims fact-checked

 Currently, the guidance for local authorities is that solar farms should be built on "moderate quality" land, meaning their impact on food production would be limited.

-The National Farmers' Union (NFU), which calls solar projects, "a good diversification option" for its members says: "The NFU's preference is that solar farm development is located on lower quality agricultural land, avoiding the most productive and versatile soils."
+The NFU, which calls solar projects, "a good diversification option" for farmers, says: "The NFU's preference is that solar farm development is located on lower quality agricultural land, avoiding the most productive and versatile soils."

 'The last time I stood up and did a budget, actually the public finances were on a trajectory back to sustainability' - Rishi Sunak